charles-shaw/rhis-builder-idm/README.md

 ### Deploying an RHIS Satellite environment.

-As of this build, we do not deploy Capsule Servers.
+As of this build, we do not deploy IdM Replica Servers.
 Coming Soon!
 TM

 Clone the repo to your provisioning server.

-Set sat_primary in the inventory to the FQDN of a @Base RHEL 8 build system (virtual, physical or prepared cloud image (non-RHUI)).
+Set idm_primary in the inventory to the FQDN of a @Base RHEL 8 build system (virtual, physical or prepared cloud image (non-RHUI)).

-Create a directory with for the FQDN of the sat_primary server under the host_vars directory.
+Create a directory with for the FQDN of the idm_primary server under the host_vars directory.
-(e.g. rhis-builder-satellite/host_vars/rhissat.mydomain.com)
+(e.g. rhis-builder-idm/host_vars/idm1.mydomain.com)

-Copy the contents of the sat.example.ca directory in host_vars to the sat_primary directory in host_vars in the previous step.
+Copy the contents of the idm.example.ca directory in host_vars to the idm_primary directory in host_vars in the previous step.

 Update the variables to suit your configuration.